Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ### Message details page

-As of versions 1.8.0 and above, each individual message can be browsed in order to see in-depth details about a given failed message, archive or retry that message.
+As of version 1.8.0 and above, each individual message can be browsed in order to see in-depth details about a given failed message, archive or to retry that message.

 ![Failed Messages Page](images/failed-message-page.png 'width=500')